 Even with all the slick urban buildings, the feel of Oslo is green — dotted with parks and lakes, and surrounded by hills and forests.
 Vast Frogner Park, just west of the city center, is a perfect place to encounter Norwegian families at play.
 Strolling here, you feel a positive spirit — both rugged and pragmatic, celebrating life.
 Within Frogner Park is Vigeland Park, containing a lifetime of work by Norway's greatest sculptor, Gustav Vigeland: 600 bronze and granite statues, each unique.
 Vigeland's sturdy nude humans capture universal themes of the cycle of life.

 In the other direction from town is a forested hill with grand city views.
-A few years ago it was transformed into Ekeberg Sculpture Park, a 10-minute tram ride from the city center.
+In 2013 it was transformed into Ekeberg Sculpture Park, a 10-minute tram ride from the city center.
 The 63-acre park is a mix of forest trails and contemporary art — 35 statues in all, including some by prominent artists such as Dalí, Rodin, Renoir, Vigeland, and Damien Hirst.
 A spot in this park is said to be where the famous Norwegian artist Edvard Munch was first inspired to paint The Scream.

 North and inland from downtown is the former working-class district of Grünerløkka.
 Today's creative and bohemian set comes here for its convivial night scene, colorful eateries, and mellow cafés.
 And at the edge of Grünerløkka is a neighborhood that reflects Oslo's changing ethnic complexion: Today one in five of Oslo's citizens is not ethnically Norwegian.
 Like much of Europe, the people of Oslo are learning to share their city with a growing immigrant population.